Germany lags European share rally as Volkswagen scandal widens

 “Another week, another shock in the VW story.
 As CO2 becomes the new focus, we cut our estimates and TP to reflect the latest admission,” analysts at Exane BNP Paribas said in a note.
 “VW’s latest admission on CO2 will have ramifications across the sector.”

-Germany’s DAX index was down 0.1 percent, underperforming a 1 percent rise of the FTSEurofirst 300 .
+Germany’s DAX index was up just 0.2 percent, underperforming a 1 percent rise for the FTSEurofirst 300 .

-Germany also underperformed on the data front.
+Germany also underperformed on the data front as well.
 PMI readings in France came in ahead of the initial “flash” numbers, while the German figures came in below expectations.

 “There’s a bit of wariness coming through over Germany now.
 If you’ve based your thesis on the idea that Germany will outperform, suddenly the data doesn’t seem to be backing that up,” Chris Beauchamp, market analyst at IG said.